kayserifserif/kayserifserif.place/work/stream-of-consciousness/index.md

 title: Stream of Consciousness
 description: A tool that sends your thoughts down a stream of consciousness.
 image: https://whykatherine.github.io/assets/stream-of-consciousness/poem.jpg
+image-alt: A close-up of the controls, the poem, and the instructions.

 links: [["https://whykatherine.github.io/stream-of-consciousness", "Website"], ["https://github.com/whykatherine/stream-of-consciousness", "GitHub"]]